Vsvikas11/blog-api/README.md

-I created a blog api for backend with express.js and mongoDB.
+I created a blog backend with express.js and mongoDB.